TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     >>> mock.__str__.assert_called_with()

 Mock allows you to assign functions (or other Mock instances) to magic methods and they will be called appropriately.
-The :class:`MagicMock` class is just a Mock variant that has all of the magic methods pre-created for you (well, all the useful ones anyway).
+The :class:`MagicMock` kundi is just a Mock variant that has all of the magic methods pre-created for you (well, all the useful ones anyway).